-Hydrocodone Abuse & Addiction in Colorado
+Hydrocodone Abuse & Addiction

 Colorado, including metro areas like Denver, Colorado Springs, and Boulder is just one of the many states in the U.S. facing an opioid abuse problem that includes prescription painkillers as well as the illicit street drug heroin.
 One of the drugs that’s widely abused among prescription painkillers in Colorado and nationwide is hydrocodone.